 Plastic consumption in South Korea is steadily increasing.
 In modern Korean society, where everything is busy and an easy lifestyle is pursued by everyone, people tend to use more single-use plastic items.
 In fact, plastic consumption in South Korea is significantly higher than in any other country.
 Accordingly, the Korean government has imposed restrictions on the use of disposable cups in cafes and fast-food restaurants.
 The number of disposable cups used in the peninsula seems to be decreasing as a result.
 Courier packaging and associated overpacking also account for a large share of plastic consumption.
 The use of delivery services is increasing.
 With the availability of next-day delivery and food delivery, plastic packaging for food delivery is crucial.
 These discarded plastic items were commonly found in coastal areas.
-Unsurprisingly over 80 percent of coastal waste was plastic.
+Unsurprisingly, the majority of coastal waste was plastic.

 About 43.6 percent of waste plastics generated in South Korea were recycled as energy or materials.
 Normally, household waste plastics are small in size and are not properly separated, so they are often sent to landfill or incinerated.
 South Korea's waste discharge system mainly consists of two methods: pay-as-you-go and separate discharge.
 For pay-as-you-go, people pay for a pay-as-you-go bag and discharge waste in the bag, with the municipalities collecting these bags.
 Separation discharge is a method of discarding waste separately for recyclable materials such as plastic, paper, and bottles.